 Editor’s note: Story updated Oct.
 13, 2016 to include photo.

-University of Hawaiʻi System will be recognized by the Western Interstate Commission for Higher Education (WICHE) Cooperative for Educational Technologies (WCET) for its advanced application of data and digital advising tools to help improve student retention in the state.
+University of Hawaiʻi System will be recognized by the Western Interstate Commission for Higher Education (WICHE) Western Cooperative for Educational Telecommunications (WCET) for its advanced application of data and digital advising tools to help improve student retention in the state.

 The WCET Outstanding Work (WOW) awards program is designed to recognize colleges, universities and organizations that are implementing exceptionally creative, technology-based solutions to address challenges in higher education.
 The UH System will be recognized as one of the three winners of the 2016 WOW awards during the annual WCET October meeting in Minneapolis.